 You can get a sense of the demand for your make and model by checking ads for similar vehicles over a period of a few weeks.
 You can search for used cars on Autotrader and in your local newspaper.
 If you notice these cars are selling quickly, it may be a good sign that demand for your vehicle is high.
 Certain types of vehicles, like fuel efficient cars, are in demand right now, so be sure to mention if your car gets good gas mileage.

 Conversely, if there are 10 other cars like yours and you see the same ads for them several weeks in a row, buyers have more options so this may affect how you negotiate.
 If you want to sell the vehicle quickly, you may have to stick to the lower end of your range.

 It’s important to provide paperwork, including service records (and a CARFAX report if possible).
 Often, if these records cannot be produced, potential buyers may believe your car hasn’t received proper maintenance and lose interest in the vehicle.
 Or they may use that information as an opportunity to negotiate the price down.
 For more information, see our articles on Preparing a Used Car for Sale and Getting Your Paperwork Together.

 Get Your Own Inspection

 If the buyer’s mechanic identifies problems with your vehicle that you think are reasonable, reduce the price appropriately.
-However, never allow yourself to be intimidated by the buyer or his mechanic.
-If certain requests seem unreasonable, it may be best to walk away from the deal rather than proceed if you believe you’re being taken advantage of.
+If certain requests seem unreasonable, it may be best to walk away from the deal rather than proceed.

 With the power of knowledge, the negotiating process can go smoothly, and the buyer and seller can walk away knowing they both got a good deal.